Floods in the United States (1900–1999): Kansas City Flash flood of 1977 – September 1977

 An estimated 400 mm of rain caused the banks of Brush Creek to overflow into the Country Club Plaza area on the night of September 12, 1977.
 The flood caused 25 deaths and between $80 and $100 million in damages.

 New England flood – 1978

 Flooding throughout the region caused millions of dollars in damage.

-Tropical Storm Amelia floods of August 1978
+Tropical Storm Amelia floods – August 1978

 Tropical Storm Amelia skirted the lower Texas coast and went ashore south of Corpus Christi during the night of the July 30/July 31.
 The circulation was followed inland west of San Antonio on August 1 before becoming diffuse.
 Rainfall increased despite the lack of a surface circulation, and disastrous flooding occurred in many south Texas river basins, including the Guadalupe River and its tributaries.
 Extensive damage occurred, and 30 people lost their lives in the flood.
 The maximum rainfall total in Texas occurred in Medina, where 1219 mm of rain was deposited due to mesoscale convective systems firing along a frontal boundary induced by Amelia's remnant circulation aloft.

+Frankfort, Kentucky flood – December 1978

+Reported as the worst flood since the Ohio River flood of 1937, the Kentucky River near Frankfort, Kentucky swelled after heavy rains.